linebender/druid/druid/examples/readme.md

 ```
 cargo run --example view_switcher
 ```
-Very smilair to [tabs](##Tabs) but this allows you to have more controll over it.
+Very similar to [tabs](##Tabs) but this allows you to have more control over it.
 This allows you to switch out widgets on the fly.

 ## Showcases